nandodani/ItsWeather/README.md

 ## Features and Functionality

 - View current weather conditions. ✅
-- Weather forecast for the upcoming days. 🔜
+- Weather forecast for the upcoming days. ✅
-- Details such as temperature, humidity, and wind speed. ✅
+- Details such as temperature, humidity, UV Index and wind speed. ✅
 - Add up to 5 locations 🔜
 - UI Animations 🔜
+- Settings Menu 🔜
+- Welcome tutorial 🔜

 ## Usage Instructions